wovo/torsor/readme.md

 in your source file(s).

+The library uses concepts, so GCC 6.2 or later is required, with the *-fconcepts* command-line flag.

-The file contains Doxygen comments.
+The file contains some minimal Doxygen comments.

 ------------------------------------------------------------------------------
 ## Usage example: timing